SumiSastri/dev-blogs/docs/github-and-version-control/part6-deploy-gh-pages.md

 GitHub also allows you to host your sites free.

 - Step 1: Upload the folder with all your files
-- Step 2: Commit files Step
+- Step 2: Commit but don't push files - leave them in the staging environment
-- Step 3: checkout into a branch called GH-Pages Step
+- Step 3: Checkout into a branch called GH-Pages
-- Step 4: Push changes live
+- Step 4: Push changes into this branch and your site will be deployed using GitHub Actions